Starting your college search – College Checklist

 Researching and applying for college can be a lot of work, especially if you don’t plan ahead.
-Use our checklist to stay on track and reach the milestones in your higher education quest.
+Use our checklist for high school students to help you stay on track.

 Junior year of high school

-- Take the ACT.
-Be sure to have your scores sent to UALR ( School Code 0132)
+Be sure to have your scores sent to UA Little Rock ( School Code 0132).

 - Schedule a campus visit

 |August / September

 - Register for your college entrance exam